Using The Blackjack Strategy

 Table 2 (Top Right): Your hand is Soft

 This means you have any two cards, one of which is an Ace.
 The term soft means you cannot bust if you hit.
-If you have Ace 9 for example, you can still hit.
-It is impossible to bust with just two cards and one being an Ace.
-If you have Ace 5 (16 or 6) and you hit and get 10, you now have A 10 5 = 16, which will be hard 16 as it is now possible to bust on your next action.
+If you have Ace 5, you cannot bust by hitting, because your hand could be worth 16 or 6.
+But if you hit and get a 10, you now have 16, and this will be a hard hand because it is possible to bust on your next action.

 Table 3 (Bottom Right): Your hand is Paired

-This means you have two of the same cards, so 2-2, 3-3, 4-4 etc, and can therefore split your hand (double your initial stake, and play 2 separate hands, one with each of the cards).
+This means you have two of the same cards, so 2-2, 3-3, 4-4 etc, and could split your hand (double your initial stake, and play 2 separate hands, one with each of the cards).

 If the dealer is dealt an ace, you may be offered insurance.
 This is where you pay extra money, but get your stake back if the dealer has blackjack.
 This reduces the RTP of the game, so you should always decline insurance.